Holistic Services Group is Commonwealth Bank’s provider of choice for Mindfulness workshops (as of 2018).

-Mindfulness meditation is one of the most commonly utilized ways to encourage mindfulness and wellbeing in the workplace.
+Mindfulness meditation is one of the most commonly utilized ways to encourage mindfulness and workplace wellbeing.
 Mostly because it’s such a simple, inexpensive method that can be done anywhere at anytime.

 By concentrating on your breathing, you are able to train your mind.
 Rather than resisting your mind’s natural urge to wander to other places (errands, relationship issues, etc.), simply focus on bringing your attention back to your breath — train it to return to the present.
 By becoming aware of how your body feels, you are able to center yourself in the present moment.

 Just like lifting weights builds the muscles of your body, meditation builds the muscles of your mind.

 Mindfulness-based stress reduction (MBSR) is another commonly used mindfulness technique.
 Established by Jon Kabat-Zinn in the 1970s to help patients suffering from chronic pain, this method is somewhat different and more detailed than basic mindfulness meditation.
 Currently, MBSR involves practicing meditation, yoga, and mindfulness during various stressful situations and social interactions.

 When practiced as a mindfulness class, MBSR is performed in a group setting with 10-40 participants.
 Typically, the class lasts for about 8-10 weeks, with 2.5-hour weekly sessions.
 In addition to weekly sessions, the program includes one full-day session, as well as daily 45-minute homework assignments.

 Mindfulness meditation and MBSR are not the only ways to practice mindfulness.
 There is actually a wide array of more informal activities you can take advantage of as well.
 Here are some simple techniques to start incorporating into your work day: